llmentalist/llmentalist.github.io/blog/src/posts/llm_tools.md

 tags: post
 ---

-# Creating an AI Assistant with Python: A Simple Guide

----

 ## What Is an AI Agent?
 Imagine you're building a **virtual assistant** that can help you with tasks like summarizing text or brainstorming ideas.
 This guide shows you how to create a simple AI agent that works with a **large language model (LLM)** like GPT to perform these tasks.